ot4i/app-connect-templates/resources/markdown/Create a page with embedded content in Microsoft OneNote for the email received with attachments from Microsoft Exchange_instructions.md

    - [Slack](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=apps-slack)
 3. To start the flow, in the banner, click **Start flow**.

-Use this template to create a page with embedded content for each new email received with attachments from Microsoft Exchange.
+Use this template to create a page with embedded content in Microsoft OneNote for each new email received with attachments from Microsoft Exchange.
 Otherwise, a slack notification is sent, notifying that the email has no attachment.